 In April 2015 the Council formed a company, Breckland Bridge Limited, with a private sector partner, Land Group LLP.
 The vision of the Company is to "use Breckland Council's property and land assets to make a positive contribution to the regeneration and economic development of the Breckland District".
-The authority has a 50% shareholding in this company and control is shared on a 50/50 basis (previously Breckland's shareholding was 90% with 50/50 control and the planned change after the initial 5 years business plan to 50% shareholding took effect from 12 August 2020).
+The authority has a 50% shareholding in this company and control is shared on a 50/50 basis.

 Transparency - As a Council we want to be publicly accountable and present our work with openness and transparency.
 As such, the authority routinely publishes data on its website in accordance with the requirements of the Local Government Transparency Code 2015.
 In addition Committee reports, minutes and decision records are all available on the website.
-The Council also applies the principle that everything is publically available unless there is a substantial reason for not doing so.
+The Council also applies the principle that everything is publicly available unless there is a substantial reason for not doing so.